Generic name: nitric oxide 0.98mg in 1L

 Term and near-term neonates with hypoxic respiratory failure

 The recommended dose of INOmax is 20 ppm.
-Treatment should be maintained up to 14 days or until the underlying oxygen desaturation has resolved and the neonate is ready to be weaned from INOmax therapy.
+Maintain treatment up to 14 days or until the underlying oxygen desaturation has resolved and the neonate is ready to be weaned from INOmax therapy.

 Nitric Oxide Delivery Systems